 Another important step to help you prepare for the new year is to set your professional goals for 2021.
-Do you want to increase your revenue, raise your rates with current clients, network with more influencers in your field, start a new business, get some education or train for a new career?
+Do you want to increase your revenue, raise your rates with current clients, network with more financial influencers in your field, start a new business, get some education or train for a new career?

 Potential business goals:

 - Send out more pitches

 - Outsource tasks to focus more on the big picture

 - Read great business books

 Take some time in December to plot out your highest priorities for your work and professional life.
 If you want to grow, you need to think ahead about how to make that happen!

 Whether you have a one-person freelancing business or you run a large company, you should contemplate how you’ve fared professionally in 2020 and how you’d like to improve in 2021.